gecampbell/xlerb.com/README.md

 xlerb.com
 =========

+It's sort of like a home page, but different.

-(c)2013 Glen Campbell.
-All rights reserved.
+<small>(c)2013 Glen Campbell.
+All rights reserved.</small>